astronomer/docs/astro/connect-aws.md

 ## Hostname resolution options

 Securely connect your Astro data plane to resources running in other VPCs or on-premises through a resolving service.

+Using Route 53 requires sharing a resolver rule with your Astro account.
+If this is a security concern, Astronomer recommends using Domain Name System (DNS) forwarding.

 <Tabs
     defaultValue="Shared resolver rule"